|Nutritional Guidelines (per serving)|

 - 1 tablespoon vegetable oil

-- 6 cups good quality chicken broth (homemade or from a jar/box)
+- 6 cups chicken broth (homemade or store-bought, good quality)

 - 1 tablespoon dried oregano